 In the UK, living with a septic tank should not mean that you need to make any major changes to your lifestyle.

 You can still use the toilet as normal, though you’ll need to be careful not to put items such as cotton buds, cigarette butts, condoms, etc down the toilet.
 That’s because such items are likely to cause blockages in the system if allowed to accumulate.

-You’ll also need to avoid putting cooking oils down the toilet and some cleaning products can also interfere with the natural process that takes place in a healthy septic tank.
+You’ll also need to avoid putting cooking oils down the sink or toilet and some cleaning products can also interfere with the natural process that takes place in a healthy septic tank.

 Apart from this, the only other thing you’ll need to be aware of is where your septic tank is located.
 That’s because you’ll need to monitor it for signs of damage or deterioration, you’ll need to avoid digging too close to the tank, and you’ll need access to the manhole occasionally for emptying.

 Providing a septic tank is properly maintained, it should last for at least 50 years.